theevilhead/cloudops-dashboard/README.md

 ## How to run

 1. Clone the repository:

+2. Be on Node v22.12.0 or run `nvm use`.

-2. Install dependencies
+3. Install dependencies

   ```
     npm install
   ```

-3. Start the application in development mode:
+4. Start the application in development mode:

   ```
     npm run dev